Ray Suarez: Career and publications

-Suarez hosted the program Destination Casa Blanca, produced by HITN TV from 2008-2011.
+Suarez hosted the program Destination Casa Blanca, produced by HITN TV from 2008 to 2011.
 The program covered Latino politics and policy for a national audience from Washington, D.C.

 He is a contributor to the Oxford Companion to American Politics (June 2012), and wrote the companion volume to a PBS documentary series on the history of Latinos in America, Latino Americans: The 500-Year History That Shaped a Nation published by Penguin in 2013.

 Suarez has contributed to many other books, including How I Learned English, Brooklyn: A State of Mind, Saving America's Treasures, and About Men.
 His columns, op-eds, and criticism have been published in The New York Times, the Washington Post, and the Chicago Tribune.

 He co-wrote and hosted the 2009 documentary for PBS Jerusalem: Center of the World, and narrated for PBS Anatomy of a Pandemic, on the H1N1 outbreak.

 In October 2021, the first two episodes of Suarez's podcast series Going for Broke were released by The Nation magazine in partnership with the Economic Hardship Reporting Project.